stella-dikmans/MOC-II/README.md

 **what we provide**

-a portable guerilla tool that everyone can use to mark that they paid attention.
+a portable guerilla stamp that everyone can use to mark that they paid attention.
 That they recognize an entangled (hi)story that is not been paid enough attention to.

 # how we get there - in theory